THTA | Course categories | Job Seeker

 Introduction to Barista Skills

-The Tasmanian Hospitality and Tourism Academy’s Introduction to Barista Skills is your gateway to mastering the art of coffee.
+Our Introduction to Barista Skills is your gateway to mastering the art of coffee.
 This course dives into everything you need to know, like picking the perfect coffee beans, grinding them just right, and getting hands-on with the latest coffee machines to create amazing drinks.

 Whether you're just stepping into the coffee scene, looking to shake off the rust, or making a comeback after a break, this course has got you covered.
 Get ready to impress your friends with your newfound barista skills!
 Let’s brew some magic together!